Frequently Asked Questions

-A: Peds: We have a night team system where interns typically do one week of night team during each inpatient unit month.
+A: Peds: We have a night team system where interns do one week of night team during each inpatient unit month.
 They work from 5pm to 7am Sunday through Friday night and have no day-time responsibilities.
-Senior residents typically do two weeks during their inpatient months.
-Residents are in the call pool while on the inpatient unit rotation and when on electives for weekend coverage.
+Senior residents typically do two weeks during 2 of their required 3 senior inpatient months.
+Residents are in the call pool while on the inpatient unit rotation and when on electives for weekend coverage for days and nights.
 NICU utilizes a night team system as well but runs Thursday - Monday nights, with NICU NP's covering on Tuesday and Wednesday nights.
-Emergency medicine rotations are shift work and are generally concentrated in the evenings to allow maximum exposure to pediatric patients.
-Senior residents participate in a back-up call system.

 Q: Will I be doing much teaching and supervising?

-A: All residents are actively involved in supporting the Clerkship and 4th year medical student experience.
+A: All residents (including interns) are actively involved in supporting the Clerkship and 4th year medical student experience.
 This involves direct supervision of inpatient and ambulatory rotations and also teaching sessions with the medical students.
-Second, third, and fourth year residents directly supervise interns and students on the inpatient units, NICU, emergency room, and ambulatory center.
+Second, third, and fourth year residents directly supervise interns and students.

 Q: What are Personal Learning Blocks?

 A: The Personal Learning Block (PLB) is a unique opportunity that blossomed from the asynchronous rotation length of Medicine (4-week) and Pediatric (1 month) rotations.
+Pediatrics has now transitioned to 4-week blocks but we kept PLB as a needed opportunity for longitudinal elective time.
 PLBs occur during transitions between these specialties (i.e. Medicine to Pediatrics or Pediatrics to Medicine).
-During this time period, residents have an opportunity to create a specialized curriculum that suits their particular interests.
+During this time period, residents have an opportunity to create a curriculum that suits their particular interests and educational requirements.
 For example, some residents have used this time period to work on scholarly activities such as writing a case for publication, completing a poster for a conference, working on clinic quality improvement projects, and writing useful e-learn modules.
 Others have used this time to acquire procedural/technical skills of interest such as ultrasound, OMT, cardiac stress testing.
-In addition, we are incorporating part of the internal medicine curriculum for quality improvement and preparation for M&M conferences during these blocks.
-This rotation is meant to be tailored to the residents' specific interests.
+In addition, we are incorporating quality improvement/patient safety and preparation for M&M conferences during these blocks.

 Q: Will I get any feedback on my performance?

-A: Feedback is frequent and regular, including formal monthly evaluations written on each resident.
+A: Feedback is frequent and regular, including formal rotation evaluations written on each resident.
 A few times each year, an evaluation committee meets to provide an overview of the residents' progress.
-The Internal Medicine-Pediatric Program Director discusses the evaluations with each resident during one-on-one evaluation meetings.
+The Internal Medicine-Pediatric Program Director/Associate Program Director discusses the evaluations with each resident during one-on-one evaluation meetings.
 Faculty is expected to provide verbal feedback during rotations to address expectations and ways to improve.
 Residents also complete evaluations of the faculty and of the different rotations, which are taken very seriously in ongoing program development, as well as self-evaluations, which are used to guide resident goals and objectives for each year of training.
-Additional evaluative measures for residents include intern-level OSCEs, patient and paraprofessional evaluations, in training exams, and continuity clinic Mini-Clinical Evaluation Exercises (Mini-CEXs).
+Additional evaluative measures for residents include OSCEs, patient and paraprofessional evaluations, in training exams, and direct observation.

 Q: Do residents have input into the program?